-- 3.3 Detailed information on each of the District CIL bids received, the benefits of the project and how they relate to corporate objectives and the two Local Plans, together with the recommendations put to Cabinet by CSWG, is provided within pages 3-13 of this document. - 3.4 A project providing community meeting facilities had a recommendation to refuse on the grounds of prematurity. - 3.5 One of the projects submitted paperwork outside of the correct bid application process.
+- 3.3 Detailed information on each of the District CIL bids received, the benefits of the project and how they relate to corporate objectives and the two Local Plans, together with the recommendations put to Cabinet by CSWG, is provided within pages 3-13 of this document. - 3.4 A project providing community meeting facilities has a recommendation to refuse on the grounds of prematurity. - 3.5 One of the projects submitted paperwork outside of the correct bid application process.
 This was in relation to a project which was not in the Infrastructure Funding Statement (Infrastructure List) but was located within an education setting and affected the use of education buildings and land.
 The bid was rejected as not valid by the CSWG as it did not meet the basic submission criteria and was not directly related to planned growth.
-Whilst the benefits of providing the project meet with the wider strategic aims for football club provision, the increase in community benefits and links to planned growth, required for District CIL to fund the project were not clearly defined.
-Should the project be supported by Suffolk County Council, submitted through them, and it was shown to be appropriately deliverable, with planning permission and other funding secured, then the project could reapply for the Local CIL Fund in April 2024.
-The LCIL Fund has a maximum bid threshold of £50,000 (match funded) and bids must be in an area where growth (new housing sites) are actively being delivered and must also be supported by the relevant Ward Councillor(s). - 3.6 It is understood that guidance for applying for funding for education establishments (all schools, including foundation schools and academies) will be issued by Suffolk County Council to schools in the near future.
+Whilst benefits of providing the project meet with the wider strategic aims for football club provision, the increase in community benefits and links to planned growth, required for District CIL to fund were not clearly defined.
+Should the project be supported by Suffolk County Council, and therefore it was confirmed as not negatively affecting education land and education provision and be shown to be appropriately deliverable, with planning permission and other funding secured, then the project could reapply for the Local CIL Fund in April 2024. - 3.6 It is understood that guidance for applying for funding for education establishments (all schools, including foundation schools and academies) will be issued by Suffolk County Council in the near future.